-Gregory Boyd, Artistic Director of the Tony Award-winning Alley Theatre announced its thrilling new season of plays created by playwrights that include a Pulitzer-Prize winning comedy YOU CAN'T TAKE IT WITH YOU, a new play OTHER DESERT CITIES that was the Outer Critics Circle's Outstanding New Play winner; the World Premiere of FOOL a new comedy by Theresa Rebeck; GOOD PEOPLE a 2011 Tony Award nominee for Best Play, plus an ingenious comedy COMMUNICATING DOORS from acclaimed, award-winning playwright Alan Ayckbourn and VANYA AND SONIA AND MASHA AND SPIKE an irresistible new comedy that won the 2013 Tony Award for Best Play.
+Gregory Boyd, Artistic Director of the Tony Award-winning Alley Theatre announced its thrilling new season of plays created by playwrights that include a humorous tête-à-tête FREUD'S LAST SESSION by Mark St. Germain, a new play by Jon Robin Baitz OTHER DESERT CITIES an Outer Critics Circle's Outstanding New Play winner; the World Premiere of FOOL a new comedy by Theresa Rebeck; GOOD PEOPLE a 2011 Tony Award nominee for Best Play, plus an ingenious comedy COMMUNICATING DOORS from acclaimed, award-winning playwright Alan Ayckbourn and VANYA AND SONIA AND MASHA AND SPIKE an irresistible new comedy that won the 2013 Tony Award for Best Play.
 The Alley Theatre is located at 615 Texas Avenue, Houston Texas USA 77002.
 For tickets and information please log onto www.alleytheatre.org or call the Box Office at ph.
 713-220-5700.

 Season subscriptions may be purchased at www.alleytheatre.org, by phone at 713-220-5700, or in person at the Alley Theatre Box Office, 615 Texas Avenue Houston Texas.